Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

+Theorem \ref{thm loc} may be known for some experts.
+For example, in the case of $L_2=L_3=L_4=0$, Theorem \ref{thm loc} was proved in \cite{PZ12}.
+However, since there exists some new difficulties on $f_E$ with $L_4\neq 0$, we provide a detailed proof of Theorem \ref{thm loc} in Section 5.

-Next, we will formulate the Beris-Edwards system for uniaxial Q-tensors.
-In their book \cite{BE94}, Beris-Edwards suggested the hydrodynamic theory to describe flows of liquid crystals for uniaxial Q-tensors $Q\in S_*$, but they could not write an explicit form of molecular field $H(Q,\D Q)$ for $Q\in S_*$ with nonzero elastic constants $L_2$, $L_3$, $L_4$.
+Next, we formulate the Beris-Edwards system for uniaxial Q-tensors.
+In their book \cite{BE94}, Beris and Edwards suggested a hydrodynamic theory to describe flows of liquid crystals for uniaxial Q-tensors $Q\in S_*$, but they could not write an explicit form of molecular field $H(Q,\D Q)$ for $Q\in S_*$ with non-zero elastic constants $L_2$, $L_3$, $L_4$.
 Recently, the explicit form of the molecular field $H(Q,\D Q)$ for $Q\in S_*$ with general elastic constants was given in \cite{FH}, so we can apply the form to formulate the Beris-Edwards system for uniaxial Q-tensors.
-For any two matrix $A, B\in S_0$, we denote the standard product by $\<A,B\>:=\sum_{i,j}A_{ij}B_{ij}$.
-Then, the molecular field for $Q\in S_*$ is
+Then, for a uniaxial tensor $Q\in S_* $, the molecular field is given by

-Through the new molecular field \eqref{EL} with a uniaxial Q-tensors $Q\in S_* $, the Beris-Edwards system for nonzero elastic constants $L_1,\cdots, L_4$ is:
+Using the new molecular field \eqref{EL}, the uniaxial Beris-Edwards system with non-zero elastic constants $L_1,\cdots, L_4$ is: